jeanlescure/knexjs-dump-man/README.md

 Be sure to check out the tests provided for loading a dump (`spec/load-spec.js`) for further details.

+# Issues & Bug Tracking

+Before openning an issue, please be sure to checkout the [Field Notes](https://github.com/jeanlescure/knexjs-dump-man/wiki) for common pitfalls you may encounter in using this tool.

 # TODO

 - Add a way to **dump** typed table schemas